AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 3 unique allowlist entries for `mysqlclient` when running stubtest in CI.
+Typeshed currently has 1 unique allowlist entry for `mysqlclient` when running stubtest in CI.

 ### Pyright settings in CI: *not strict*